rajjitlai/BCA-3rd-SEM-C-Programs/Readme.md

 ## Program for creation of double-link-list and insert at the beginning, at the end, at any position and delete at beginning [Double LL](./class-codes/double-all.c)

+## Program to print the double-link-list in the reversed order [Reverse Double](./class-codes/double-rev.c)

 _________________________________________________________________________

 ### TEST Codes